 From May to October 2014 Umanotera carried out a project »Trading the future« in which we were researching the background and framework of free trade agreements in the EU (TTIP – Transatlantic Trade and Investment Partnership, CETA – Comprehensive economic and trade agreement, TISA – Trade in Services Agreement).
 Our work on the topic continues despite the end of the project.
 In September 2014 a Europe-wide collection of signatures against the agreement TTIP and CETA was launched.
 Participating organizations in the petition chosen to proceed with the petition despite the European Commission’s decision to refuse registration of the citizens’ initiative (ECI) against TTIP and CETA.
 Additional information about negotiations and agreements can be found here.

-The project is implemented from May to October 2015.
-The aim of the project:
+The project was implemented from May to October 2015.
+The aim of the project was to:

 – Encourage the public in critical thinking about the ineffectiveness of development cooperation due to incoherence of EU policies with SDG (Sustainable development goals) presented with the case of EU trade policy.

 – Encourage active citizenship organizations and individuals to reduce the deficit in coherence.

 In December 2013 Umanotera completed a three years long international EGO – European Green Office project, which has contributed to the transformation of offices in companies and other organizations in the environment and human friendly.

 Umanotera, in cooperation with other project partners from six countries, developed a variety of tools for training in companies and organizations, for example Green Office Handbook, Virtual Learning System, Green Office Checklist, Office Ecological Footprint calculator.

 In 2014 Umanotera cooperated with Planet GV in implementing the programme.